ec528/ec528.github.io/_pages/home.md

 I am currently focused on mitigating intra-application performance interference, employing a range of strategies from developing new scheduling mechanisms to utilizing large language models for assisting in performance issue diagnosis.

-**Update: <span style="color:#8B0000;">I am actively seeking faculty positions.
-If you are interested in my research or have an open position that aligns with my expertise, I would be delighted to connect and discuss potential opportunities.</span>**
+**Update: <span style="color:#8B0000;">I will be an Assistant Professor at ECE@Boston University, starting in Fall 2025.
+Our lab has multiple Ph.D. student positions.
+If you are interested in building/hacking systems, we should talk.</span>**

 ### News